 - Your customers can pay however it is most convenient for them.
 Additionally, many customers look forward to earning rewards associated with paying via credit card, such as cash back or travel perks.

 Once you’ve decided to start accepting credit cards, you’ll need to have a few things in place.
 First, it’s important to understand the difference between a merchant account and a merchant services provider.

 A merchant account is opened directly with a bank or financial institution that allows you to accept payments by credit card.
 When a business accepts a credit card payment, the payment transactions and funds are held in the merchant account until the payment is verified and the funds are transferred to the business bank account.

-Alternatively, merchant service providers, like Square, manage the merchant account for you and handle the hardware, software, and financial services needed for a business to accept and process credit cards and debit cards and other contactless payments.
+Alternatively, merchant service providers, like Square, manage the merchant account for you and handle the hardware, software, and financial services needed for a business to accept and process credit cards, debit cards, and other contactless payments.

 Next, you’ll want to decide how to take credit card payments.
 Depending on the type of business you have, you may want to have more than one option to take credit card payments: